 How to Deal with Dementia in a Parent

 Dementia is an umbrella term for a range of conditions that affect brain function, with Alzheimer’s disease being the most common type.
-In parents, it often becomes noticeable through:

 - Memory loss